tanjubozok/TaskManagementApp/README.md

    ```bash
    dotnet build
    ```

 2. Run the application:
    ```bash
    dotnet run
    ```

-The application should now be running on `https://localhost:5001`.
+   By default, the application will be accessible at `https://localhost:5001`.

 ## Project Structure

-- **Domain**: Contains the core entities and interfaces.
+- **Domain**: Contains the core business entities, domain models, and interfaces.
-- **Application**: Contains the business logic, including CQRS handlers, validators, and services.
+- **Application**: Implements business logic, handles commands and queries via CQRS, and includes AutoMapper profiles for object mapping.
-- **Infrastructure**: Contains data access implementations and external service integrations.
+- **Persistance**: Manages data access implementations and integrations with external services.
-- **Web**: Contains the ASP.NET Core web application, including controllers and views.
+- **Web**: The ASP.NET Core web project that contains controllers, views, and the application entry point (`Program.cs`).

+## AutoMapper Integration

+AutoMapper is a key component in this project, used to streamline the mapping between domain models and DTOs/view models.
+AutoMapper profiles are configured within the Application layer, ensuring that object-to-object mappings are performed efficiently without cluttering the business logic with repetitive code.

-## Contributing
+## Contribution Guidelines

+Contributions are highly appreciated!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+3. Submit a pull request with a detailed description of your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+For more information, please refer to the [LICENSE](LICENSE) file.

 ## Acknowledgments

-- Inspired by the principles of clean architecture and domain-driven design.
+This project is inspired by modern software architecture and design principles, emphasizing clean architecture and domain-driven design to ensure a scalable, maintainable, and testable codebase.

+Happy Coding!